Team Humility Is Often Overlooked

-Team humility is essential for the success of the team.
-Fostering humility within a team creates very special energy which allows innovation and opportunities to occur.
+Team humility is essential for team success.
+Fostering humility within a team creates a special energy that allows innovation and opportunities.

 You have been there before.
 The big presentation for the new project launch is just around the corner.
-Dreading the impending deadline, you recognize that you are going to have to pass along parts of the project and presentation to other members of your team to meet your deadline in a week and a half.
+Dreading the impending deadline, you recognise that you will have to pass along parts of the project and presentation to other team members to meet your deadline in a week and a half.
 You have hung out with Franklin a few times after work.
 When you describe the situation to him, he volunteers to take on the part of the project you don’t want to do.
 He gives assurances he will have it back to you and the rest of the team within the week.

 As you lead the rest of the project, you prepare for the launch and presentation.
-You start to wrap everything up so that the team can do the final prep for the presentation.
-At the last minute, you find the portion of the project that Franklin took on is not done.
-Even worse, has little resemblance to what you originally handed off.
+You start wrapping everything up so that the team can do the final prep for the presentation.
+At the last minute, you find that the portion of the project that Franklin took on is not done.
+Even worse, it has little resemblance to what you originally handed off.

 What Is Humility?

-Humility is a virtue that is often lauded but just as often misunderstood.
-It is not about self-deprecation or a lack of self-esteem, but rather a realistic appraisal of one’s abilities and achievements about others.
-It involves recognizing that one is not inherently more important or valuable than others and acknowledging one’s limitations and the value of others’ contributions.
+Humility is a virtue that is often lauded but just as frequently misunderstood.
+It is not about self-deprecation or a lack of self-esteem but rather a realistic appraisal of one’s abilities and achievements about others.
+It involves recognising that one is not inherently more important or valuable than others and acknowledging one’s limitations and the value of others’ contributions.

 The Brain And Humility

 When practising humility, the brain engages in a complex interplay of cognitive and emotional processes.
 There is a down-regulation of the ego, which involves the prefrontal cortex, the part of the brain responsible for executive functions like decision-making, social behaviour, and personality expression.
-This down-regulation allows for greater openness to new information and feedback, as well as an increased capacity for empathy, as indicated by the activity in the mirror neuron system, which plays a role in understanding others’ actions and intentions.
+This down-regulation allows for greater openness to new information and feedback and an increased capacity for empathy, as indicated by the activity in the mirror neuron system, which plays a role in understanding others’ actions and intentions.

 Moreover, humility can activate the brain’s reward system.
-Acts of humility can release dopamine, a neurotransmitter associated with the pleasure system of the brain, which reinforces behaviours that are perceived as positive or beneficial.
-This suggests that humility can be intrinsically rewarding, and over time, can become a self-reinforcing habit.
+Acts of humility can release dopamine, a neurotransmitter associated with the brain’s pleasure system, which reinforces behaviours perceived as positive or beneficial.
+This suggests that humility can be intrinsically rewarding and, over time, can become a self-reinforcing habit.

 What is team humility?

-In the last decade and a half, humility has started to be recognized for its value.
-Whether it was the location of humility in the Level 5 leadership offered up by Jim Collins in his bestseller Good to Great.
+In the last decade and a half, humility has started to be recognised for its value, whether it was the location of humility in the Level 5 leadership offered by Jim Collins in his bestseller Good to Great.
 Or whether the work of positive psychologists like Julie Exline and June Tangney.
-People are starting to wake up to the value of other-focused self-knowledge that is steeped in a willingness to learn and appreciate the values of others.
+People are starting to wake up to the value of other-focused self-knowledge steeped in a willingness to learn and appreciate the values of others.

-Based on my research in the field (examining middle school teachers and emergency medical technicians), I characterize team humility as the in-group functioning of team members toward one another, which includes a willingness to learn, accurate self-knowledge, proper location of self (about others) and care and concern for other group members.
+Based on my research in the field (examining middle school teachers and emergency medical technicians), I characterise team humility as the in-group functioning of team members toward one another.
+This includes a willingness to learn, accurate self-knowledge, proper location of self (about others), and care and concern for other group members.

-The teams that people are part of may be tight- or loose-knit in their reliance upon one another, they may be as small as three or they may represent a larger group, but the characteristics are the same – these teams are aware.
-In an ever-changing world that is continually finding opportunities for the use of teams, the enactment of team humility leads to the possibility for real and substantive good to be engaged in organizations and communities.
+The teams that people are part of may be tight—or loose-knit in their reliance upon one another; they may be as small as three or represent a larger group, but the characteristics are the same—these teams are aware.
+In an ever-changing world that is continually finding opportunities for the use of teams, the enactment of team humility leads to the possibility of real and substantive good being engaged in organisations and communities.

 Why humble teams?

 When researchers examine qualities inherent in leadership and discuss the ingredients of a positive team, humility is often overlooked.
-Instead, they point to charisma, public speaking abilities, dynamism, vision, and a host of other characteristics.
-However, when teams enact, and organizations promote, the value of humility becomes very advantageous to their culture and performance.
-The understanding that humility includes a low self-focus, accurate portrayal of self and others, willingness to learn and appreciation of others can serve to aid organizations significantly.
+Instead, they point to charisma, public speaking abilities, dynamism, vision, and many other characteristics.
+However, when teams enact, and organisations promote humility, humility becomes advantageous to their culture and performance.
+The understanding that humility includes a low self-focus, accurate portrayal of self and others, willingness to learn, and appreciation of others can aid organisations significantly.

-If we look back at our initial narrative.
-We would recognize better awareness by the leader of the individual’s strengths likely would have led to a different course.
-Possibly not passing off this portion of the project to him.
-If we recognized that, rather than Franklin, Victoria was equipped with the specific strengths to carry out this portion of the program, it would have led to greater success.
+If we look back at our initial narrative, we would recognise better awareness by the leader of the individual’s strengths, which would likely have led to a different course—possibly not passing off this portion of the project to him.
+If we recognised that, rather than Franklin, Victoria was equipped with the specific strengths to carry out this portion of the program, it would have led to tremendous success.

-Further, if Franklin had been more self-aware and cognizant of the abilities of his fellow team members, he would not have volunteered for a task that was not the proper fit for his abilities.
+Further, if Franklin had been more self-aware and cognizant of his fellow team members’ abilities, he would not have volunteered for a task that was not a proper fit for his abilities.

 Good team members

-Countless other narratives could be told about the failure of teams and organizations.
-Many due to the hubris of leaders and team members.
+Countless other narratives could be told about the failure of teams and organisations, many due to the hubris of leaders and team members.
 It would be easy to point to those who overinflate their importance and ability to carry out jobs.
-We could talk about the good team members lost to other organizations because of the failure of others to show care and concern.
-You could list the times in which your own or your team members’ lack of willingness to learn has led to missed opportunities for early adoption of new products and services.
+We could discuss the excellent team members lost to other organisations because others failed to show care and concern.
+You could list the times when your or your team members’ lack of willingness to learn has led to missed opportunities for early adoption of new products and services.

-Researchers have already begun pointing to long-term planning for example.
-Or enculturation of new organizational members, leadership development, group functioning, team learning etc. These are the primary places where humility impacts teams and organizations.
-When self- and other-awareness, willingness to learn and concern for others are present within a team, a real positive impact will be recognized in the culture and bottom line of that organization.
+Researchers have already begun pointing to long-term planning, for example.
+Or enculturation of new organisational members, leadership development, group functioning, team learning, etc. These are the primary places where humility impacts teams and organisations.
+When self- and other-awareness, willingness to learn and concern for others are present within a team, a real positive impact will be recognised in that organisation’s culture and bottom line.

 Cultivating Team Humility: A Strategic Approach